Sieniawsky/short/README.md

 short
 =====

-A simple url shortening service
+A simple url shortening service.
+You can try it out at http://ggg.gy